Lyinggod/lgs-token-range-bands/README.md

 # Lyinggods Token Range Bands and Narrative Drag Ruler

+This modules creates range bands and modifies the drag ruler to support abstracted range bands such as far, close, medium, etc instead of dealing with fiddly feet or meters.

 ## Token Range Bands

 Creates range bands around the selected token using the token HUD.